ThisIsALegitUsername/Resent-web/README.md

 **As of right now**, the development build works fine, and has the following new features:

 * Improved PotionHUD
+* Saving enabled mods, so that when you refresh, it'll load your enabled mods.

 ## Contributors